Codeception/Codeception/docs/modules/Lumen.md

 ### seeAuthentication

-Checks that user is authenticated
+Checks that user is authenticated.

 ### seeCheckboxIsChecked